mcity/Mcity-portable-traffic-signal/README.md

 ## Traffic Controller Details
 Our Traffic controller is an Econolite Cobalt running EOS (vs ASC/3).
 The configuration provided in this repository runs the light off just the A connector on the controller.

-We're running EOS 03.01.38 with recall on the lights enabled so that it cycles constantly by default.
+We're running EOS 03.01.38 with recall on the lights enabled.
+With this feature on (not required on ASC/3) the controller will cycle constantly by default.

 The configuration file is available in this repository and is named eos_controller.cfg.
-Load to to the controller by USB or data key ((MM-8-2)).
+Load to the controller by USB or data key (MM-8-2).

 ## BOM
 If you build this with all new parts it's about a $15k setup.